rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

         ]
     }

-Disable Node for Maintenance
+Disable node for maintenance
 ----------------------------

-This setting allows the Node (all services on an IP address) to accept only new connections that match an existing persistence session.
+This setting allows the node (all services on an IP address) to accept only new connections that match an existing persistence session.
-Use this feature to prevent new connections to a Node without affecting existing client connections on the same Node.
+Use this feature to prevent new connections to a node without affecting existing client connections on the same node.

-To re-enable the Node, see: `Enable Node After Maintenance`_.
+To re-enable the node, see: `Enable Node After Maintenance`_.

 *Note: It is important to understand differences between* `Disable vs Offline`_.